 Actuary Interview: Adil Virani, Founder Actuary at IGAP Consultants

-This time, The Actuarial Club interviewed Adil Virani who started his Actuarial journey, almost 10 years ago, and now has established a consultancy focussing on Insurance and non-insurance products.
+This time, The Actuarial Club interviewed Adil Viraniwho started his Actuarial journey, almost 10 years ago, and now has established a consultancy focussing on Insurance and non-insurance products.
 We let Adil speak his heart out regarding his journey, his views, sharing his valuable experience and honest opinions.

 The motto of IGAP is “Reducing the gap between VISION and REALITY”